tnichols217/notes/PHYS 121 - Physics 1/Labs/3/Analysis.md

 # Abstract

-The purpose for this lab is to establish wh
+The purpose for this lab is to establish whether energy is truly conserved and stored within springs, gravity (height), and motion.